Smmw/flutter_bloc_files/README.md

 -ba | --barrel      Create barrel file
 ```

-### The following file will be created if you run the following command
+### The files will be created if you run the following command
 ```bash
 flutter_bloc_files login_form
 ```